dengage-tech/dengage-react-sdk/README.md

 In-app message is a type of mobile message where the notification is displayed within the app.
 It is not sent in a specific time but it is show to user when user are using the app.
 Examples include popups, yes/no prompts, banners, and more.
 In order to show in-app messages, there is no permission requirement.

   #### Requirements
-  - iOS: dEngage SDK 3.2.3+
+  - iOS: D-engage SDK 3.2.3+
-  - android: dEngage SDK 3.2.3+
+  - android: D-engage SDK 3.2.3+

   #### Methods
   > Experimental in react-native and this functionality requires proper verification with react-native navigations libs like `react-navigation`, `react-native-router-flux` etc.

-  Created messages will be stored in dEngage backend and will be served to mobile SDKs.
+  Created messages will be stored in D-engage backend and will be served to mobile SDKs.
 If you integrated mobile SDK correctly for push messages, for using in-app features you just have to add setNavigtion function to every page navigation.
 If you want to use screen name filter, you should send screen name to setNavigation function in every page navigation.

   #### Simple In App Messaging